gtzjh/MyModels/README.md

 # To-do

 -   [x] Support categorical features (CatBoost is Recommended).

 -   [x] Test on Linux (64-bit)

+-   [x] Plot SHAP results

 -   [ ] GPU acceleration for training, testing, and SHAP.

 -   [ ] Adopt to the classification tasks.

 # Logs

+## 2024.06.30

+1. Output the accuracy, best parameters, optimization, and shap results.

 ## 2024.06.15

 1. Remove Autogluon.

 2. Modify NN module.

 3. Tested on linux (Ubuntu 22.04, WSL2)

 ## 2024.06.09

 1. Added lightgbm

 ## 2024.06.09

 1. Found that the KernelExplainer can not calculate interaction values.

 2. Finished the tree based model, and finished the test.

 3. Plan to extract some same codes from each seperated .py file, and rebuild the whole `models` module.

 4. The optuna should accomadate the consistent parameters and pass it to the final best parameters set, but now they were all ignored.

 *Created by [Junhong](https://github.com/gtzjh).
 All rights reserved.*